vitalit-sib/msviz-backend/README.md

 ## Development

-You must have Java installed (tested with 7, should work with 6)
+You must have Java installed (tested with 7)

  1. `git clone` the project locally
  2. `cd msviz-backend`